ivovivanov/k8s-intro/ConfigMap/README.md

 # ConfigMaps
 ConfigMap is a way to set environment variable.
-This can be done also with `env` property in the containers section in pod defenition files example setting two environment variables:
+This can be done also with `env` property in a container section in pod defenition files example setting two environment variables:
 ```yaml
 env: